 Wendela is responsible for the development and oversight of Farm Animal teaching during the 5-year course.
 Part of this responsibility is the assessment of final year students.
 Although Wendela… read more

-Wendela focuses her research on the following 3 areas: bovine infectious disease and vaccination, bovine reproduction and obstetrics, and knowledge transfer.
-She also collaborates with other… read more
+Wendela focuses her research on the following 3 areas: bovine infectious disease and vaccination, bovine reproduction and obstetrics, knowledge transfer and farm animal education.
+She also… read more

 CRESSWELL, E, REMNANT, J, BUTTERWORTH, A and WAPENAAR, W, 2016.
 Injection-site lesion prevalence and potential risk factors in UK beef cattle.
 The Veterinary record.